Life Regiment Dragoons: History

 In 1816, all Swedish regiments received an order number, where the Life Regiment Dragoons were assigned number 2.
 In 1914, all order numbers within the Swedish Army were adjusted.
 The Life Regiment Dragoons was assigned the designation K 2.
 The adjustment of the designation made it possible to distinguish the regiments between the army branches, but also from their possible reserve and duplication regiments.
 As a result of the Defence Act of 1925, the regiment was on 1 January 1928 amalgamated with the Life Guards of Horse (K 1) and formed the Life Regiment of Horse (K 1).
 At the amalgamation, a final parade was held at Ladugårdsgärde in Stockholm.
 K 1 was dressed in blue parade uniform and K 2 was dressed in gray field uniform m/23.
 Both regiments marched past His Majesty the King in trot and gallop, after which the veteran regiments did the same on foot.
 After the parade, the united regiments marched with the united musical bands in the lead to the former barracks of the Life Guards of Horse at Lidingövägen.
 The squadrons were split so that half consisted of staff and horses from K 1 and half from K 2.
 The leftover staff and horses were transferred to the respective regiment's disbandment organizations, which ceased in 1931 when the disbandment was completed.
 The parade uniform became a mixture of the Life Guards of Horse's silver forged uniform, supplemented with the Life Regiment Dragoons's laurel wreath on the helmet and its three crowned crowns on the epaulette's.
 A new standard was presented by His Majesty the King.

 The regiment was disbanded on 31 December 1927, and transferred to a disbandment organization from 1 January 1928.
 This disbandment organization was dissolved on 31 March 1928.
-The regiment was on 1 January 1928 amalmagated with the Life Guards of Horse (K 1), and formed the Life Regiment of Horse (K 1).
+The regiment was on 1 January 1928 amalgamated with the Life Guards of Horse (K 1), and formed the Life Regiment of Horse (K 1).